mstksg/inCode/copy/entries/machines-3.md

 [pid]: http://en.wikipedia.org/wiki/PID_controller

-Let's see how we would write this using our `Auto`s:
+Let's see how we might write this using our `Auto`s:

 ~~~haskell
 piTargeter :: Auto Double Double